-- Foster Youth, English Learners, and Low-Income Students have limited access to technology and related skills.
-In the fall of 2020, when students had to switch to distance learning, 64% of students, most of whom were low-income and EL, did not have access to the internet, devices at home, or the necessary background knowledge to utilize technological resources.
+Foster Youth, English Learners, and Low-Income Students have limited access to technology and related skills.
+In the fall of 2020, when students had to switch to distance learning, 64% of students, most of whom were Low-Income and EL, did not have access to the internet, devices at home, or the necessary background knowledge to utilize technological resources.
 In 2021-22, despite students' return to in-person learning, teachers utilized home laptops for assignments and extended learning opportunities.
-For twenty-first century college and career readiness, a strong technological background will be foundational to success.
-Without providing the technology and support, many EL and Low-Income students would not have access to those key technological tools and internet access at home. - The District will maintain a 1:2 student to device ratio to provide students with access to maximize their technology skills at home and at school.
-In addition, the District will continue to employ a full-time Director of Technology to maintain devices and support students' learning needs. - The effectiveness of this action will be measured by EL and Low Income students' rates of access to online curricular resources and assignment submission via platforms such as Google Classroom, etc. as a result of the 1:2 student to device ratio.
+In 2022-23, the District continued to provide home laptops for all students and hotspots for 36% of our Low-Income/EL students.
+For twentyfirst century college and career readiness, a strong technological background will be foundational to success.
+Without providing the technology and support, many EL and Low-Income students would not have access to those key technological tools and internet access at home.
+Also, all ADUSD classrooms have electronic whiteboards and projectors that are twelve years old.
+In 70% of classrooms, images are unclear and interaction with the white boards has become intermittent.

+- The District will maintain a 1:2 student to device ratio to provide students with access to maximize their technology skills at home and at school.
+In addition, the District will continue to employ a full-time Director of Technology to maintain devices and support students' learning needs.
+ADUSD will also purchase new interactive whiteboards for direct instruction to enhance visual cues and make Math, ELA, and Science curriculum more engaging and accessible in real time. - The effectiveness of this action will be measured by teacher engagement rates as well as EL and Low Income students' access to online curricular resources and assignment submission via platforms such as Google Classroom, etc. that are the result of the 1:2 student to device ratio.